 • The building will realize significant energy savings with upgrades including rigid foam insulation, installing double-glazed windows all around, and replacing all mechanical systems with a projected target of cutting 70% of Rand Hall’s existing energy use

-• A 1,500 SF roof pavilion will be outfitted with base plates for temporary structures as well as power, water, and digital connections
+• A 1,500 SF roof pavilion was outfitted with base plates for temporary structures as well as power, water, and digital connections